PEESEgroup/QA-PBP-RL-Nexus/README.md

 ```

 ## Demo
-Detailed examples of how to use our model to generate PBPs using PPO are provided in `demo/PPO_pbp.py.` The Python file contains the base code and basic hyperparameters required to train policy for peptide generation, and `demo/ppo_pbp_generation.py` contains code to generate peptides using the learned policy.
-Code is structured in a way that one can generate peptides for multiple backbones using a single run.
-Code also provides various windows to store metadata as a `.pkl` file, which is helpful for restarting the computational job.
-We have provided GPU support using Cuda as well for the code.
+Detailed examples of how to use our model to generate PBPs using Proximal Policy Optimization (PPO) are provided in `demo/PPO_pbp.py`; This Python file contains the base code and basic hyperparameters required to train the policy for peptide generation.
+Additionally, `demo/ppo_pbp_generation.py` contains the code to generate peptides using the learned policy.
+GPU support using CUDA is provided to enhance performance, and we have attempted compatibility with PyTorch for efficient GPU utilization.

-Detailed examples of how to use our model to generate PBPs using Quantum Annealing is provided in `demo/qa_pbp_generation.py.` The Python file contains the base code required to generate new peptides.
-One needs to get access to Dwave hardware via API token in order to utilize the Quantum Annealer.
-Code is structured in a way that one can generate peptides for multiple backbones using a single run.
-Code also provides various windows to store metadata as a `.pkl` file, which is helpful for restarting the computational job.
+Detailed examples of how to use our model to generate PBPs using Quantum Annealing are provided in `demo/qa_pbp_generation.py`.
+This Python file contains the base code required to generate new peptides.
+Access to D-Wave hardware via an API token is necessary to utilize the Quantum Annealer.
+For demo purposes, we have used a basic sampler to replicate the workflow.

 ## Instructions for Use
 To reproduce the results presented in our paper, please follow these steps: